aiidateam/aiida-core/docs/source/intro/installation.rst

 .. admonition:: Further Reading
    :class: title-icon-read-more

-   - For a more detailed description of database requirements and usage see the :ref:`database section<database>`.
+   - For a more detailed description of database requirements and usage see the :ref:`database topic<topics:database>`.
    - For problems with installing RabbitMQ, refer to the detailed instructions provided on the `RabbitMQ website for Debian based distributions <https://www.rabbitmq.com/install-debian.html>`_.

 .. _intro:install:prerequisites:brew: